-In each reporting area, you’ll be able to drill down deeper as Viome explains their recommendations (why you should avoid a certain food, how a different food would particularly benefit you based on your test results, or how a particular substance added to your supplement regimen could improve your metabolic health, for example).
+In each reporting area, you’ll be able to drill down deeper as Viome explains its recommendations (why you should avoid a certain food, how a different food would particularly benefit you based on your test results, or how a particular substance added to your supplement regimen could improve your metabolic health, for example).
 Viome provides links to clinical studies that yielded the results that compelled the company to make these recommendations.

 Viome’s microbiome examination is more thorough than those that some competitors offer.
 You’ll often find a microbiome test that only looks at bacterial populations, ignoring other microorganisms whose presence plays a vital role in overall gut health.
 Viome’s test looks at:

-Viome’s Health Intelligence Test [$189 with discount code INNERBODY] includes all of the services offered in the Gut Intelligence Test.
+Viome’s Health Intelligence Test [$219 with discount code INNERBODY] includes all of the services offered in the Gut Intelligence Test.
 It also measures your genes’ activity using RNA sequencing from a blood test.

 Integrating the data from this blood sample with the data from your stool sample yields various scores that give you a more complete picture of your health.

-The parameters you gain access to with the Health Intelligence Test include the following.
+The parameters you gain access to with the Health Intelligence Test include the following:

 Viome’s metabolic fitness score is a measurement of microbial activity related to blood sugar, insulin resistance, and weight control.
 Anyone concerned with diabetes, obesity, or other ailments related to weight and blood sugar could gain crucial insights here.